Puppy love brought together 'unlikely but great friends'

 The rescue groups

-Not ordinarily a place to find puppies, Last Hope Inc., a Wantagh-based nonprofit, focuses on rescue and rehabilitation of stray and abandoned animals, as well as those in pounds scheduled to be euthanized.
+Not ordinarily a place to find puppies, Last Hope Inc., a Wantagh-based nonprofit, focuses on rescue and rehabilitation of animals in need, as well as those in pounds scheduled to be euthanized.
 Find it online at

-lasthopeanimalrescue.org/about-last-hope.
-The Suffolk County SPCA enforces animal cruelty laws for in the county.
+The Suffolk County SPCA enforces animal cruelty laws in the county.
 To reach the organization, call 631-382-7722 or visit its website at suffolkspca.org.

 Comments